dcernst/dcernst.github.io/blog/index.md

   <li class="active">Blogging</li>
 </ol>

-## Personal Blog Posts
+## Blog Posts
 I write sporadically on my personal blog.
-Topics focus on mathematics, teaching, and technology.
+Topics mostly focus on mathematics, teaching, and technology, but there are also a few cycling-related posts mixed in.
 Posts are listed in reverse chronological order.

 <div>
 <ul>